-Indiana University Health is opening three more urgent care centers, including one downtown in the former Mo’joe Coffeehouse at 222 W. Michigan St., to meet demand for quick and convenient access to medical care for injuries and illnesses that aren’t life-threatening.
+Indiana University Health is opening three more urgent care centers, including one downtown in the former Mo’joe Coffeehouse at 222 W. Michigan St., to meet what is calls growing demand for low-acute medical care.

 The health system said Tuesday it will open the new locations by the end of the year.
 The downtown location, in the site of the coffeehouse that closed last year, is geared to serve working professionals, the Indianapolis-based health system said.
 The other new locations are in Avon at 10853 E. U.S. Highway 36 and Fort Wayne.